Discovery Science (Responsive Mode)

 - collaboration with international and non-academic partners.

-RM is a key component of delivering NERC's strategy and is intended to facilitate the identification of the next generation of strategic priorities.
-By providing young researchers with the opportunity to develop their careers, together with its support for cutting-edge areas of science, RM plays a crucial role in sustaining the UK's position as a world leader in environmental science research.
+Discovery Science is a key component of delivering NERC's strategy and is intended to facilitate the identification of the next generation of strategic priorities.
+By providing young researchers with the opportunity to develop their careers, together with its support for cutting-edge areas of science, Discovery Science plays a crucial role in sustaining the UK's position as a world leader in environmental science research.

-Current Responsive Mode funding schemes are listed below:
+Current Discovery Science (Responsive Mode) funding schemes are listed below:

-Excellence is the principal assessment criterion for applications submitted to NERC's Responsive Mode schemes.
+Excellence is the principal assessment criterion for applications submitted to NERC's Discovery Science (Responsive Mode) schemes.
 NERC acknowledges that excellence in science does not fit a single definition but is recognisable by its potential for long-lasting impact.

 Demand management measures

-Demand management measures for Natural Environment Research Council Responsive Mode funding schemes will be introduced with effect from 1 April 2012.
+Demand management measures for Natural Environment Research Council Discovery Science (Responsive Mode) funding schemes will be introduced with effect from 1 April 2012.